 Deep Side Part

 With a deep side part, you’re essentially lumping all of the hair together on one side.
 This creates the illusion of volume.
+Friese explains: "When the hair on the thicker side is parted to the thinner side it will fill that side in a bit to create balance and thicker-looking hair."
 Add a few bends to the front pieces of hair for added texture and create lift at the roots with a styling powder like Eva NYC's Zero Gravity Volume Powder ($12).

-Shorter hair is oftentimes stronger than longer strands, so even very fine hair can benefit from a super short cropped cut.
+Shorter hair is oftentimes stronger than longer strands, so even very fine hair can benefit from a super-short crop.
 Pixie cuts can actually make your thin hair appear thicker than it really is.
 Try one with choppy layers to add volume, and work in a light styling balm or paste like Reverie’s Rake Styling Balm ($36) to give your cut definition without weighing it down.

-"The asymmetrical bob is best done on thinner hair textures, as thin hair typically shows off straight lines really well and this lends to emphasizing the cut’s beautiful geometry," says Qureshi.
-"Once that cut and shape has been achieved, the bob becomes very easy to style, maintain, and grow out with thinner textures."
+Victoria Beckham has had some iconic hair moments, and her angled bob is no exception.
+"The [angled] bob is best done on thinner hair textures, as thin hair typically shows off straight lines really well and this lends to emphasizing the cut’s beautiful geometry," says Qureshi.
+"Once that cut and shape has been achieved, the bob becomes very easy to style, maintain, and grow out with thinner textures," he adds.

 This chin-grazing bob is made to look thicker with the addition of some waves.
 Apply a wave-boosting leave-in like the R+Co Sun Catcher Power C Boosting Leave-In Conditioner ($32) and curl with a medium-sized curling iron.